syncfusion-content/maui-docs/MAUI/Busy-Indicator/IndicatorColor.md

 ---
 layout: post
-title: Indicator color and Background in .NET MAUI Busy Indicator control
+title: Indicator color and Background in .NET MAUI SfBusyIndicator
 description: Learn here all about color support in Syncfusion .NET MAUI SfBusyIndicator control and more.
 platform: maui
 control: BusyIndicator
 documentation: ug
 ---
-# Indicator color and Background in .NET MAUI Busy Indicator (SfBusyIndicator)
+# Indicator color and Background in .NET MAUI SfBusyIndicator

-## Indicator color in .NET MAUI BusyIndicator (SfBusyIndicator)
+## Indicator color in .NET MAUI BusyIndicator control (SfBusyIndicator)

 SfBusyIndicator provides option to set the color for indicator.
 This can be done using `IndicatorColor` property.